dsaucez/SLICES/docs/blueprint/blueprintv1.md

 <img src="./images/5g_ran_advanced_different_clusters.svg">

-The deployment of the blueprint is split in four main steps:
+The deployment of the blueprint is split in five main steps:
+*1. Setup Deployment Environment.*
-1. Kubernetes clusters must be deployed to host the core and/or the RAN.
+2. Deploy Kubernetes Clusters to host the 5G Core and/or the RAN.
-2. The core can be deployed in a cluster.
+3. Deploy 5G Core in the Cluster.
-3. Finally, the RAN can be deployed and connected core.
+4. Deploy 5G RAN and the connected Core.
-4. Nodes and sites interconnection
+5. Nodes and Sites Interconnection

 But the first step is to make sure that you properly setup your deployment environment.